-- 31. Consistent with principles established by the Scottish Government, SFC has set out funding allocations to colleges in Annex A. Allocations continue to be based on the estimated number of levy-paying employers, and their employees, in each region, but have been adjusted to reflect the uptake of funding in 2018-19.
-For Year 3 of the Fund therefore, 2019-20 FWDF allocations are based on the final (revised) 2018-19 allocations that were announced at the end of June 2019 following a redistribution of funding. - 32.
-In liaison with the Scottish Government, SFC may adjust individual college allocations in-year based on college performance in 2018-19 once all final monitoring returns have been reviewed, analysed and compared with final Further Education Statistics (FES), and/or if there is evidence that any 2019-20 funding is underutilised (and therefore at risk of being unspent) and there is evidence of unmet demand elsewhere. - 33.
-SFC will make an initial quarterly payment (25% of allocation) in October 2019.
-From that point forward, colleges will be expected to draw-down funding each month, based on actual need.
-This will ensure we do not pay in advance of need and are able, if necessary, to redistribute funds between colleges. - 34.
+- 34. Consistent with principles established by the Scottish Government, SFC has set out AY 2020-21 funding allocations to colleges in Annex A. Allocations continue to be based on the estimated number of Levy-paying employers, and their employees, in each region, but also reflect the uptake of funding by each college. - 35.
+In liaison with the Scottish Government, SFC may adjust individual college allocations in-year based on college uptake in 2020-21 if there is evidence that any funding is underutilised (and therefore at risk of being unspent) and there is evidence of unmet demand elsewhere. - 36.
+Colleges are expected to draw-down funding each month, based on actual need.
+This will ensure we do not pay in advance of need and are able, if necessary, to redistribute funds between colleges.
 In multi-college regions, the regional strategic body is responsible for the allocation of funds to their assigned colleges.